Pairwise Representation Learning for Event Coreference: Experiments

 \subsection{Within-document Event Coreference}

-Within-document event coreference regard each document as a single topic, and focuses on event pairs in the same document.
-Therefore, topic clustering is not needed.
+Within-document event coreference focuses on event pairs in the same document, so topic clustering of documents is not needed.
 We use the same pairwise scorer and mention clustering algorithm described in Section \ref{sec:crossdocevent}.